 In October 2013, Business Breakthrough (BBT) acquired Aoba International School (AJIS).
 BBT is an innovative company supporting business transformation through its award-winning online university.
-The acquisition of AJIS supported BBT's goal of realising a lifelong learning system to make a positive societal difference.
-This book represents one artifact of AJIS's innovative approach to supporting BBT's lifelong goal.
+The acquisition supported BBT's goal of realising a lifelong learning system to make a positive societal difference.
+This book represents one artifact of Aoba's innovative approach to supporting BBT's lifelong goal.

-In Tokyo, Japan, AJIS and its community of schools educate more than 1500 students from over 30 nationalities in classrooms from Kindergarten to Grade 12.
-On a macro strategic level, AJIS's reputation for engaging in educational transformation has led to collaboration with Japan's national government and the International Baccalaureate Organisation (IBO) to support the government's education policy to increase international education in Japan.
-Among other things, this involves AJIS and the IBO partnering to increase student accessibility worldwide to provide high-quality international education online.
+In Tokyo, Japan, AJIS and its sister schools cater for more than 1500 students from Kindergarten to Grade 12 from over 30 nationalities.
+On a macro strategic level, Aoba's reputation for engaging in educational transformation has led to AJIS partnering with Japan's national government to support its education policy of increasing international education in Japan.
+In addition, AJIS collaborates with International Baccalaureate Organisation (IBO) to increase student accessibility worldwide to high-quality international education online.